Bilal-A-G/Project-Ganymede/README.md

 Outline - Extruding the mesh outwards (in a seperate pass) using it's screen space projected normals and a outline width, using culling to prevent the interior from being seen

 Decals - Sampling a decal texture using the base uvs scaled and translated by user defined values and then added onto the base colour

+## Correction

+In the video it is stated that Chat GPT was not used to generate any code, this is not true, it was used to generate code, however it was only used in a few sections of the shader in question